Brexit and Community Pharmacy

-This guidance builds on a previous letter sent by the DHSC to frontline healthcare professionals in August 2018, where community pharmacies were told they “do not need to take any steps to stockpile additional medicines, beyond their business as usual stock levels” and said that pharmaceutical companies were being asked to hold an additional six weeks supply of medicines.
+This builds on a previous letter sent by DHSC to frontline healthcare professionals in August 2018, where community pharmacies were told they “do not need to take any steps to stockpile additional medicines, beyond their business as usual stock levels” and said that pharmaceutical companies were being asked to hold an additional six weeks supply of medicines.

 Discussions with DHSC